marek-hradil/ib031-project/notebooks/notes_baugi.md

 - Impute then encode or the other way around?
 - For numeric data IterativeImputer - should be fine, the size of data is small

-## Feature Extraction
-- Educational difference between mother and father
-- Other features to add?

 ## Encoding
 - SimpleEncoder for variables that have only 2 unique values
 - OneHotEncoder for the rest

 ## Scaling
 - MinMaxEncoder for all data
 - Something else?

+## Splitiing the Data

+## Feature Selection
+- Correlation feature selecion
+- Mutual Information feature selection